Reginald George Haggar

-Reginald George Haggar (1905–1988), R.I., A.R.C.A., F.R.S.A., was a British ceramic designer.
-He was born in Ipswich and studied at the Ipswich School of Art and the Royal College of Art.
+Reginald George Haggar (1905–1988), R.I., A.R.C.A., F.R.S.A., was a British ceramic designer, born in Ipswich.
+Aged 12 he became a delivery boy for a florist’s, then studied at the Ipswich School of Art from 1922–1926, followed by the Royal College of Art, to which he won a Royal Exhibition and where he was taught by Reco Capey.
 In 1929, he became an assistant designer at Mintons Pottery in Stoke-on-Trent, rising to art director six months later, a post he held until 1939.
 Working in watercolors and ceramics, his designs reflected both the radical and lyrical elements of the Art Deco style.